auth-it-center/synnefo-ansible/README.md

 synnefo_compute
 ---------------

-An Annible module that lets you manage Virtual Machine instances on Synnefo-based infrastructures
+An Ansible module that lets you manage Virtual Machine instances on Synnefo-based infrastructures

 ### installation
 Module requires Kamaki client be installed.